CYYJL/LS2Net/README.md

 <sub>
 <i>
-<b>Figure S4.</b> Representative failure cases of LS²Net and possible frequency-aliasing effects.
+<b>Fig. 15.</b> Representative failure cases of LS²Net and possible frequency-aliasing effects.
 The examples illustrate challenging cases in which frequency-domain artifacts may interfere with feature representation and subsequently affect local structure and boundary prediction.
 </i>
 </sub>